cornerstonejs/cornerstoneTools/docs/latest/custom-tools/adding-mixins.md

 }
 ```

-You need not import any mixins to you're class file, this is dealt with in `BaseTool`.
+You need not import any mixins to your class file; this is dealt with in `BaseTool`.